 No. With platform beds, you can place any type of mattress over it directly without the need for box springs.
 In case you’ll be building a traditional bed frame, you’ll need a foundation or a box spring for supporting the mattress.

-If you like to go the DIY route and have the know-how in woodworking, you can easily make your own platform bed.
+How to build a platform bed?
+If you like to go the DIY route and have the know-how in woodworking, then, you can easily make your own platform bed.

 Make sure to research different platform bed styles and plans.
-This will help you decide the size, type of storage – if any – and the styles and dimensions of headboards and footboards.
+This will help you decide the size, type of storage – if any, and the styles and dimensions of headboard and footboard.

 Once you have finalized a basic plan, create a template on paper with actual dimensions.
-Next, a trip to the hardware store can help you get all the materials needed.
-Begin woodworking with the help of a friend, if needed.
+Next, a trip to the hardware store can help you get all the materials.
+Begin the woodwork by taking help of a friend, if needed.